MikeDigitize/JSFundamentals/README.md

 A function's context is generated at runtime when the function is called.
 It's referenced in its execution context and available through the keyword <code>this</code>.
 Context is set organically - if it's used in a constructor function it's set to the instance of the constructor (takes precedence), or it's set to the call site of the function.
 This organic behaviour can be overriden and set explicitly through the use of call, apply, bind and fat arrow functions.

 ## Closures
-Understanding closures is something that can only really be done when after understanding at least a little of how lexical scoping and execution contexts in JavaScript work.
+Understanding closures is something that can only really be done after understanding at least a little of how lexical scoping and execution contexts in JavaScript work.
 Take the following example:

 ```javascript
 function bar() {